Man Armed With Rifles, Handguns, Arrested In Atlanta Supermarket

-Category: World Politics Hits: 2Via the Washington Post: Charles Russell was shopping for an Instacart order inside a Publix supermarket in Atlanta on Wednesday afternoon when he saw a man with a rifle walking into a bathroom.
+Category: World Politics Hits: 3Via the Washington Post: Charles Russell was shopping for an Instacart order inside a Publix supermarket in Atlanta on Wednesday afternoon when he saw a man with a rifle walking into a bathroom.
 “I saw an AR-15,” Russell told WSB-TV, referring to a similar style of semiautomatic weapon that a gunman used to kill 10 in a Boulder, Colo., supermarket on Monday.
 “This kind of startled me just again with events that recently happened in the grocery store up in Colorado.”
 Russell told a store manager about the gun, and an employee phoned police, who arrested Rico Marley, 22, after he exited the bathroom, the Atlanta Police Department said in a news release on Wednesday.
 Officers found at least five firearms in Marley’s possession, including two long guns and three pistols, police said.
 They also found body armor, ammunition and a knife, according to a police photo of the weapons, WSB-TV reported.
 This is a picture I obtained of the 6 guns, and ammo, found on the 22 year old suspect at the Atlantic Station Publix today.
 Police have said he was found with 5 but there appears to be one more handgun.
 Intentions of the suspect are still unknown. https://t.co/gMZBvbwWT8 pic.twitter.com/kQG9VgSfOx

 Read more https://crooksandliars.com/2021/03/man-arrested-after-being-spotted-rifles